-Failed and Repeated Courses and Courses other than Day School
+Failed and Repeated Courses, Courses other than Day School

 Timing and Process for Admission Decisions

 In highly competitive programs, such as Engineering and Mathematics, most decisions will be made in mid-May.
-Admissions committees for these programs like to have more information, including updated grades and contest results, so that they can make fair and equitable decisions.
+Admissions committees for these programs require more information, including updated grades and contest results, to make fair and equitable decisions.

-All offers of admission and scholarships will be made by May 26, 2017, and applicants will have until June 1, 2017, to respond.
+All offers of admission and scholarships will be made by May 29, 2018, and students will have until June 1, 2018, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.

-If you are not admitted to the program you applied to, you may be considered for admission to an alternate program in the same faculty, provided you meet the minimum admission requirements, and places are available.
-Note: for Engineering, you must specify on your Admission Information Form alternative Engineering programs for which you would like to be considered.
+If you are not admitted to the program you applied to, you may be considered for admission to an alternative program in the same faculty, provided you meet the minimum admission requirements, and places are available.

 If a program is available in both co-op and regular and you are not admitted to the co-op program, you will be automatically considered for either the corresponding regular program or another related program, provided places are available.
 In some programs, limited admission to co-op is also available in second year.